 What happened next reflects in Simmons' title, Those Vulgar Tubes.
 Since ancient times,

 with a privy structure sticking out over the water.

 By the 1400s shipbuilders began equipping ships'

 battle towers with privies that discharged into

-rectangular tubes running down to the water.
+rectangular tubes running down into the water.
 They

-began building urinals along the sides.
+began building urinals along the side.
 The word